mojolingo/talking_stick/README.md

 # TalkingStick

-This gem provides basic [WebRTC](https://webrtc.org) communication in any Rails app.
+This gem provides easy [WebRTC](https://webrtc.org) communication in any Rails app.

 ## Goals